patters-match/z88/oz/readme.txt

 or
 make -f makefile.z80.gcc.unix [using GCC on GCC/Linux/Mac OSX/Unix]

-Then, to compile & run the MakeApp utility you need to have a Java Development Kit 1.4.x or later installed.
-Download it from http://java.sun.com for your operating system platform.
+Then, to compile & run the MakeApp utility you need to have a Java Runtime Environment (JRE) 1.4.x or later installed.
+Download & install it from http://java.sun.com for your operating system platform.

 cd /tools/makeapp
 makejar.bat (or makeapp.sh for Unix) script).